 depth

-In the later phase it turned out we are probably using too many predictors and that there is one more, very important parameter to tune which is minobsinnode.
-It actually helped a lot which probably make sense as the default value is 10 which feels to be too big for that data.
-We were seeing significant improvements when using 4 and 5 and ended up using 5.
+In the later phase, we realized that we were probably using too many predictors and that there was one more, very important parameter to tune: which is minobsinnode.
+This parameter actually helped a lot, which probably makes sense as the default value is 10, which feels to be too big for the data.
+We saw significant improvements when setting the parameter to 4 and 5 – we ended up using 5.

-Tuning process was both manual and automated (we have written some scripts that were executing over nights that were randomly changing the parameters and set of predictors and were computing 10-fold cross-validation error but it was usually used only as a guidelines for values and approaches that might be worth to be further investigated manually).
+The tuning process was both manual and automated (We wrote some scripts that we executed overnight, which worked by randomly changing the parameters and set of predictors as well as computing 10-fold cross-validation error.
+But these scripts were usually used only as a guidelines for values and approaches that might be worth to be further investigated manually).

-To our initial surprise it was frequently worth to drop a predictor that had high importance in the splits!
-We noticed that issue mostly with distance predictors like City and distance from the venues.
-They were always getting chosen (in each out of 10 splits) as very important and … they were consistently increasing the final error.
-Once we detected that pattern we started to be more and more suspicious for any predictor that we were using.
-It turned out that simplifying the model (by removing predictors) actually shows improvements.
-For example: we were in general never using data from before 2005 (we knew from PCA in homework that years 2002-2004 were weird) and older data didn’t seem to be too useful, but we were usually using all data for years greater than 2009.
-It turned out that the more aggressive we were in eliminating older predictors the smaller the error and in the final model we used only 2013-2014 and 2012-2013 seasons and values averaged over last 5 years.
+To our initial surprise, we discovered that it was often beneficial to drop a predictor that had high importance in the splits!
+We noticed this phenomenon mostly with spatial predictors like City and distance-from- venue.
+They were always getting chosen (in each out of 10 splits) as very important … and yet they were consistently increasing the final error.
+Once we detected this phenomenon, we grew more and more suspicious of any predictor that we were using.
+It turned out that simplifying the model (by removing predictors) actually showed improvements.
+For example: we were in general never using data from before 2005 (we knew from PCA in our homework that the years 2002-2004 were weird) and the older data didn’t seem to be too useful, but we were usually using all data for years greater than 2009.
+It turned out that the more aggressive we were in eliminating older predictors, the smaller the error.
+In the final model, we used only 2013-2014 and 2012-2013 seasons and values averaged over last 5 years.

-Out of all predictors the model that gave us the lowest 10-fold CV error and eventually won the competition was surprisingly simple and small:
+Out of all predictors, the model that gave us the lowest 10-fold CV error and won the competition, was surprisingly simple and small:

 Some variables are hopefully quite straightforward, the others we will try to explain:

-adjusted.total_2013_2014 - a total number of subscription adjusted with number of tickets bought by that account that year.
+adjusted.total_2013_2014 – the total number of subscriptions adjusted with number of tickets bought by that account that year.

-var.5.years - variance of number of subscriptions over 5 years.
+var.5.years – the variance of number of subscriptions over 5 years.

-avg.5.years.if.no.var - average value of subscriptions from last 5 years assuming someone was always buying same number of subscriptions and 0 otherwise.
+avg.5.years.if.no.var – the average value of subscriptions from the last 5 years, assuming someone was always buying same number of subscriptions; and 0 otherwise.

-years.donating - number of years from first donation
+years.donating – the number of years from that account’s first donation

-The final cross-validated parameters that we chose:
+The final cross-validated parameters that we chose were:

 trees = 3375